Carderock Capital Management Inc. Acquires 3,641 Shares of Canadian National Railway (NYSE:CNI)

 Carderock Capital Management Inc. lifted its holdings in Canadian National Railway (NYSE:CNI) (TSE:CNR) by 30.0% in the fourth quarter, according to the company in its most recent filing with the SEC.
 The fund owned 15,790 shares of the transportation company’s stock after acquiring an additional 3,641 shares during the quarter.
 Carderock Capital Management Inc.’s holdings in Canadian National Railway were worth $1,735,000 at the end of the most recent quarter.

-Canadian National Railway (NYSE:CNI) (TSE:CNR) last announced its quarterly earnings data on Monday, January 25th.
-The transportation company reported $1.43 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.42 by $0.01.
+Canadian National Railway (NYSE:CNI) (TSE:CNR) last released its earnings results on Monday, January 25th.
+The transportation company reported $1.43 EPS for the quarter, topping analysts’ consensus estimates of $1.42 by $0.01.
 Canadian National Railway had a net margin of 24.90% and a return on equity of 19.55%.
-The business had revenue of $3.66 billion during the quarter, compared to analyst estimates of $3.64 billion.
-During the same period last year, the firm posted $1.25 EPS.
-The company’s revenue was up 2.0% on a year-over-year basis.
-On average, sell-side analysts anticipate that Canadian National Railway will post 4.1 earnings per share for the current year.
+The company had revenue of $3.66 billion for the quarter, compared to analysts’ expectations of $3.64 billion.
+During the same quarter last year, the business earned $1.25 EPS.
+The firm’s revenue was up 2.0% compared to the same quarter last year.
+Sell-side analysts forecast that Canadian National Railway will post 4.1 EPS for the current year.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, March 31st.
-Investors of record on Wednesday, March 10th will be issued a $0.4803 dividend.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 31st.
+Shareholders of record on Wednesday, March 10th will be issued a dividend of $0.4803 per share.
+This is a positive change from Canadian National Railway’s previous quarterly dividend of $0.43.
+This represents a $1.92 dividend on an annualized basis and a yield of 1.74%.
 The ex-dividend date is Tuesday, March 9th.
-This is a positive change from Canadian National Railway’s previous quarterly dividend of $0.43.
-This represents a $1.92 dividend on an annualized basis and a dividend yield of 1.74%.
 Canadian National Railway’s dividend payout ratio (DPR) is 41.00%.

-A number of analysts have recently weighed in on CNI shares.
-Raymond James raised shares of Canadian National Railway from a “market perform” rating to an “outperform” rating and upped their target price for the stock from $145.00 to $160.00 in a research report on Tuesday, January 26th.
-Scotiabank reduced their target price on shares of Canadian National Railway from $144.00 to $140.00 and set a “sector perform” rating on the stock in a research report on Wednesday, January 27th.
-Royal Bank of Canada reduced their target price on shares of Canadian National Railway from $155.00 to $139.00 and set a “sector perform” rating on the stock in a research report on Wednesday, January 27th.
-Cowen downgraded shares of Canadian National Railway from an “outperform” rating to a “market perform” rating and reduced their target price for the stock from $116.00 to $107.00 in a research report on Wednesday, January 27th.
-Finally, CIBC reduced their target price on shares of Canadian National Railway from $153.00 to $142.00 and set a “neutral” rating on the stock in a research report on Wednesday, January 27th.
+A number of research analysts have issued reports on CNI shares.
+Sanford C. Bernstein raised shares of Canadian National Railway from a “market perform” rating to an “outperform” rating in a research report on Monday, January 11th.
+Desjardins reduced their price objective on shares of Canadian National Railway from $150.00 to $146.00 and set a “hold” rating on the stock in a research report on Thursday, January 28th.
+Bank of America downgraded shares of Canadian National Railway from a “buy” rating to a “neutral” rating in a research report on Wednesday, January 27th.
+Wells Fargo & Company reduced their target price on shares of Canadian National Railway from $121.00 to $109.00 and set an “equal weight” rating on the stock in a research report on Wednesday, January 27th.
+Finally, BMO Capital Markets reduced their target price on shares of Canadian National Railway from $152.00 to $150.00 and set an “outperform” rating on the stock in a research report on Wednesday, January 27th.
 Sixteen research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
 The company currently has an average rating of “Hold” and a consensus price target of $117.00.

 Canadian National Railway Company, together with its subsidiaries, engages in the rail and related transportation business.
 The company's portfolio of goods comprises petroleum and chemicals, fertilizers, coal, metals and minerals, forest products, grain, intermodal, and automotive products serving exporters, importers, retailers, farmers, and manufacturers.